2025 Tennessee Titans season

+The Tennessee Titans vs. the Jacksonville Jaguars in Nissan Stadium during Week 13.

-The 2025 season is the Tennessee Titans' 56th in the National Football League (NFL), their 66th overall, their 29th in the state of Tennessee, their first under the leadership of a new general manager Mike Borgonzi, and their second and final under head coach Brian Callahan.
+The 2025 season was the Tennessee Titans' 56th in the National Football League (NFL), their 66th overall, their 29th in the state of Tennessee, their first under the leadership of a new general manager Mike Borgonzi, and their second and final under head coach Brian Callahan.
 The Titans held the first overall pick in the 2025 NFL draft, their first time holding it since 2016, which they used to draft Miami Hurricanes quarterback Cam Ward.
-The team will look to improve upon their 3–14 record from the 2024 season and end their three-year drought of a playoff appearance.
-Their primary starting quarterback the previous two years, Will Levis, went through season-ending shoulder surgery in the off-season.
-Brian Callahan has the worst record in NFL history through 20 games.
-The Titans started the season 1–9, the worst start for the franchise since they also started 1–9 in 1994 when they were known as the Houston Oilers.
+The team matched their 3–14 record from the 2024 season.
+Their primary starting quarterback the previous two years, Will Levis, went through shoulder surgery in the offseason.

+The Titans started the season 1–11, the worst start for the franchise since they also started 1–11 in 1994 when they were known as the Houston Oilers.
+They were eliminated from playoff contention for the fourth consecutive season in Week 13 after losing to the arch rival Jacksonville Jaguars.
 This season began with the team's third general manager in four seasons.
 On October 13, Callahan was relieved of his duties with Mike McCoy being named interim head coach for the remainder of the season.
 This is Mike McCoy's second head coaching job; he was previously the head coach of the San Diego Chargers from 2013 to 2016.
-This means that 2026 will begin with the team's third head coach in four seasons.
+The Titans placed last in the AFC South for the third consecutive season, and this was their fourth consecutive losing season.
+The Titans had a four-year aggregate record of 19–49 (.279) from 2022 to 2025, the worst four-year stretch in the team's history since they went 15–49 (.234) from 1983 to 1986, when they were the Houston Oilers.